 If you're young, new to the profession, or a parent of high school kids, this is something to think about in the bigger picture.
 I used to joke with parents: you have 5 kids, only 1 of the 5 gets to go to college.
 Parents always pushed back, but they demonstrated how their pushback meant they were going to devalue what a college education meant as more people went to college.
 And they ended up creating massive demand, which significantly pushed the prices higher.
 Ironically, these same parents and students complained about education's costs while contributing to the problem!

 I do find it peculiar that people who cannot live without food, water or electricity every day don't want their kids to become farmers, plumbers or electricians.
-I have gone months without a cell phone plus recently quit using a smartphone.
+I have gone months without a cell phone.
 I could not do this with water and stay alive.
 I could only do this so long without food before I faced problems.
 Electricity would be possible to live without, but very difficult.

-Finally, the obsession over digitizing everything may come back to haunt some of you when you painfully learn that the digital world can never be secure.
-The analog world requires physical presence, which protects you in key industries like water, electricity, etc. You don't need to be a military general to recognize the problem with digitizing everything, especially in key industries.
+Finally, the obsession over digitizing everything may come back to haunt everyone when people painfully learn that the digital world can never be secure.
+The analog world requires physical presence, which protects us in key industries like water, electricity, etc. We don't need to be a military general to recognize the problem with digitizing everything, especially in key industries.

 The HALO Future?